CePeU/MarkdownToFoundry/README.md

 - **Default**: Enabled.
 - **Toggle**: Enable or disable this feature.

 You can define if a copy of the overworked HTML is pasted to the clipboard or not.
+This is especially helpfull if you are developing a new export profile as you can see what will be delivered to Foundry VTT.
+Also this allows for copy and paste into other applications like for example Bookstack.

 ### File Export
 - **Description**: Export the HTML to a file.